 We won’t just search for defenses to prove your innocence.
 We’ll also attack and undermine the state’s case against you in any way that we can.
 We’ll challenge evidence.
 We’ll work to discredit witnesses or make their statements unbelievable.
 We’ll pose alternative explanations for what you’re accused of.
 These defense strategies work.
 We regularly secure the best possible outcomes for clients facing drug possession charges in Indianapolis.

 Schedule a Free Consultation With Our Indianapolis Drug Possession Attorneys Today

-Do not hesitate to contact Suhre & Associates if you have been arrested for drug possession in Indianapolis, IN.
+Do not hesitate to contact Suhre & Associates, LLC if you have been arrested for drug possession in Indianapolis, IN.
 Our accomplished criminal defense team will stand by your side and help you fight to keep a drug conviction off your criminal record.
 There is no charge for your initial case assessment, so give us a call to schedule yours today.